nion-software/nionswift/docs/graphics.rst

 If you have trouble selecting a graphic that is behind another graphic, try clicking on the control points of the graphic.
 The control points take priority over the middle of graphics further forward.

+You can also select graphics behind other graphics by selecting the graphic in the foreground and using the :kbd:`Tab` key to cycle through the graphics in the order they were added.
+The :kbd:`Shift` + :kbd:`Tab` keys will cycle through the graphics in reverse order.

 .. _Image Graphics:

 Image Graphics